tercen/signchange/README.md

 `signchange`| numeric, the opposite sign of the value

 ##### Details
-The negates operator changes the sign of the data value.
+The `sigchange` operator changes the sign of the data by negating the value.

 #### References